19 nights / 20 days Motorcycle Touring Through China

 After breakfast at the hotel, we first drive to Gaochang and then on to Hami.
 Gaochang is situated at the foot of the Flaming Mountains, was founded in the first century B.C. and abandoned by the end of the 13th century.
 Like Turpan, Hami is in a fault depression about 200 meters below sea level.
 Hami was called Kunmo in ancient times and Yiwulu in the Han Dynasty.
 Hami Prefecture has a population of 400,000 of which the Han nationality makes up 67 percent and other minority nationalities 33 percent.
 The city of Hami includes 24 nationalities in its population of 300,000.

-The Han nationality accounts for 66 percent, the Uygur 26 percent, the Kazak 2.7 percent, the Hui 3.7 percent and the other 1.6 percent is made up of the Mongol, Manchu, Tibetan, Xibe, Ozbek and Kirgiz nationalities.
+The Han nationality accounts for 66 percent, the Uygur 26 percent, the Kazak 2.7 percent, the Hui 3.7 percent and the other 1.6 percent is made up of the Mongol, Manchu, Tibetan, Xibe, Ozbek, and Kirgiz nationalities.
 As the hometown of the Hami melon, the prefecture has been known far and wide since the reign of the Qing Dynasty Emperor Kangxi, when the Islamic king of Hami began to use Hami melons as gifts to the Qing court.
 After dinner, you will stay overnight at “Hami Hotel” (3*).

 Day 5: Hami – Barkol (~70 km) – Kazak pasture land

 After breakfast, we visit the Islamic King Tombs.
 Located two kilometres south of the Hami city proper, the tombs were built around 1840 for the burial of Islamic kings and their wives.
 Two of the tombs are well preserved.
-The one to the south consists of two magnificent pavilion-type buildings with upturned eaves, carved beams, painted rafters and round supporting columns.
+The one to the south consists of two magnificent pavilion-type buildings with upturned eaves, carved beams, painted rafters, and round supporting columns.
 The other one is a twenty-five-meter high, dome-shaped building with a square base and a domed top.
 The building is covered with glazed bricks and has a spiral earthen flight of stairs leading to the top.

 Opposite the tomb is a mosque, upon whose four walls are inscribed religious scriptures and colourful designs; its ceilings are painted with coloured drawings and its beams carved with floral patterns.
 The mosque has a capacity of 3,000 persons.

 We then drive to the Barkol pastureland and the White Stone scenic spot.
 You will have lunch on the way.
 Barkol is famous for its camel and horse breeding.
 The Barkol horse is famous throughout China.
-Also, due to the large number of camels, which is unparalleled in China, the county carries the nickname of the “county of ten thousand camels”.
+Also, due to a large number of camels, which is unparalleled in China, the county carries the nickname of the “county of ten thousand camels”.
 The area is called “White Stone Scenic Spot” because there are giant white stones standing out of the ground.
-It lies on the northern slope of Tianshan Mountains.
+It lies on the northern slope of the Tianshan Mountains.
 You will have free time to visit Kazak yurts, gain an insight into their daily life and customs and enjoy the sunset.
 In the evening we will stay overnight in a Kazak yurt.

 Day 6: Barkol – Liuyuan (~400 km)